haberdashPI/vscode-modal-keys/README.md

 ### Debugging Keybindings

-If you are not sure that your bindings are correct, check the ModalEdit's output log.
-You can find it by opening **View - Output** and then choosing the **ModalEdit** from the drop-down menu.
+If you are not sure that your bindings are correct, check the ModalKeys's output log.
+You can find it by opening **View - Output** and then choosing the **ModalKeys** from the drop-down menu.
 Errors in configuration will be reported there.
 If your configuration is ok, you should see the following message.

 ![output log](images/output-log.png)